chergey/wcf-vfs-service/README.md

 ## Found bugs
-- Debugging does not work correctly (Step Into, member variables don't show in Locals and Autos windows) when adding CNeptune to references (which is necessary to make it work with NConcern) - bug is hiding in Mono.Cecil
+- Debugging does not work correctly (Step Into, member variables don't show in Locals and Autos windows) when adding CNeptune to references (which is necessary to make project work with NConcern) - [bug is hiding in Mono.Cecil](https://github.com/Virtuoze/CNeptune/issues/11)

 ## Misc
 - VfsFile has a public constructor (which is bad), can be remedied by making VfsDirectory implemening IVfsFile but then will have to store type of entity a a file in VfsEntity